9406012766/fabzero/stereolithography.md

 ![FreeCad Design](img/freecad.jpeg "FreeCad Design")

-## Steps for the cutting of PCB by Stereo Lithography 3D Printer
+## Steps for the cutting of PCB by MonoFab CNC

 Download "Vpanel" software to operate the SRM-20 to cut the PCB.
 There are up, down, right and left arrow mark to move the drolling bit.